Why you should combine content and commerce

 Whether it is building a theme with relatable characters, actions, and settings, creating snappy recipes, shooting beautiful videos, recording fun and interesting podcasts, or writing clear and helpful guides, content can build a sense of identity all while helping your customers solve tasks.
 Find your tone of voice, your niche, your themes, your stories—and get started creating content.

-Another reason for combining content and commerce is generating more traffic through search engine optimisation.
+Another reason for combining content and commerce is generating more traffic through search engine optimization.
 SEO is certainly no unfamiliar term to eCommerce, but expanding a pure product offering with articles, news, guides, tips, case studies, testimonials, features, quotes, and more will drastically increase traffic.

 If done right, the influx of content will also increase visits from the right people.
 Delivering the right content to the right people at the right time can be one of the desirable effects of a thorough and quality-minded SEO strategy.
 You should therefore be mindful of SEO if you decide to combine your online store with more editorial content.